MathHubInfo/Frontend/README.md

 Currently there are no runtime environment variables.

-### Travis Testing
+### Testing

-This project has minimal Travis CI tests.
+This project has minimal CI tests using GitHub Actions.

-These check that the project *compiles* in both production and non-production configurations under Node Versions 8, 9 and 10.
+These check that the project *compiles* in both production and non-production configurations.

 ## License & Acknowledgements